BTC, ETH, BNB, ADA, DOT, XRP, UNI, THETA, LTC, LINK

 ADA / USDT daily chart.
 Source: TradingView

+The 20-day EMA has stabilized and the RSI is just above the midpoint, suggesting a balance between supply and demand.
+The bears will now try to sink the price below the moving averages.

+If they do, the ADA / USDT pair could fall to the support at $ 1.03.
+A break below this support will suggest the start of a deeper correction at $ 0.80.

-The 20-day EMA is gradually increasing and the RSI is in positive territory, indicating a small advantage for the bulls.
-If the bulls can push the price above $ 1.30, the ADA / USD pair could rally to $ 1.48.
-A breakout of this resistance could initiate the next leg of the uptrend which can hit $ 2.
+Conversely, if the price bounces off the 20-day EMA and the bulls push the price above $ 1.30, the pair could rally to $ 1.48.

-This positive view will be reversed if the price turns down and breaks below the $ 1.03 support.
-Such a move could open the doors for a drop to $ 0.80.

 DOT / USDT